 But the OneSky ELC in Da Nang was just the start.

-Our overall goal has always been to reach the more than 400,000 young migrant children being looked after by home-based care (HBC) providers in industrial zones across the country.
+Our overall goal has always been to reach the more than 400,000 young migrant children being looked after by home-based childcare (HBC) providers in industrial zones across the country.
 Many of these childcare providers receive no training and limited support.
 Though well-meaning, they struggle to provide safe and nurturing care to the many children they look after for up to 14 hours a day.

 Providers like Dang Thi Nga, a teacher for 30 years who believed that there was not much else to learn about caring for children.
 Almost ready to retire, Nga enrolled in OneSky’s HBC training course out of curiosity, only to discover the importance of the work that she had been doing for decades.